sarthakkimtani/linkit-app/README.md

 ## Contact

-For any questions or inquiries, please contact [your-email@example.com](mailto:your-email@example.com).
+For any questions or inquiries, please contact the repository owner.